+Its empirical formula is C 18H 20FN 3O 4 and its molecular weight is 361.4.
 Ofloxacin, USP is an off-white to pale yellow crystalline powder.
 The molecule exists as a zwitterion at the pH conditions in the small intestine.
 The relative solubility characteristics of Ofloxacin, USP at room temperature, as defined by USP nomenclature, indicate that Ofloxacin, USP is considered to be soluble in aqueous solutions with pH between 2 and 5.
 It is sparingly to slightly soluble in aqueous solutions with pH 7 (solubility falls to 4 mg/mL) and freely soluble in aqueous solutions with pH above 9.
 Ofloxacin, USP has the potential to form stable coordination compounds with many metal ions.
-This in vitro chelation potential has the following formation order: Fe+3 > Al+3 > Cu+2 > Ni+2 > Pb+2 > Zn+2 > Mg+2 > Ca+2 > Ba+2.
+This in vitro chelation potential has the following formation order: Fe +3 > Al +3 > Cu +2 > Ni +2 > Pb +2 > Zn +2 > Mg +2 > Ca +2 > Ba +2.

-Ofloxacin tablets contain the following inactive ingredients: corn starch, hydroxypropyl cellulose, hypromellose, lactose anhydrous, magnesium stearate, polyethylene glycol 400, polysorbate 80, sodium starch glycolate, and titanium dioxide.
-Additionally, the 200 mg tablets contain iron oxide yellow and the 400 mg tablets contain iron oxide yellow and iron oxide red.
+Ofloxacin Tablets, USP contain the following inactive ingredients: anhydrous lactose, modified corn starch, hydroxypropyl cellulose, hypromellose, magnesium stearate, polyethylene glycol, polysorbate 80, sodium starch glycolate, and titanium dioxide.

 Ofloxacin - Clinical Pharmacology